nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

     - nsa
 ---

 In the last couple of months I've had a number of discussions with people who were under the impression that *encryption has been cracked* by the NSA.

-(Skip to [What you can do](#what-you-can-do)).
+If you like, jump straight to [what you can do about it](#what-you-can-do).

 The story
 ===